lucasconstantino/react-data-loader/README.md

 promise | `Promise` | `null` | The currently running data fetching promise. load | `Function` | | The data fetch dispatcher function.
 Can be called with whatever arguments your `loader` accepts.

 The `loader` argument of `withDataLoader` is where the fun happens.
-It follows the same specification as the [`withHandlers` from Recompose](https://github.com/acdlite/recompose/blob/master/docs/API.md#withhandlers) lib: it must be a Higher-Order Function which will receive `props` and must return a function responsible for fetching data.
+It follows a similar specification as that of the [`withHandlers` from Recompose](https://github.com/acdlite/recompose/blob/master/docs/API.md#withhandlers) lib: it must be a Higher-Order Function which will receive `props` and must return a function responsible for fetching data.

 ### Simple as can